agriculture-vlab/agriculture-vlab/docs/design/common.md

 Please note that data visualisation is not a component on its own.
 Each subsystem is having its own specialised data viewers.

-### Authentication and Authorization
+### Authentication, authorization, and user management

 #### General

-The Authentication and Authorization component contains the implementation for user access to the AVL platform, secures user access to the application, and manages user permissions to different parts of the platform.
+The Authentication and Authorization component provides the implementation for user access to the AVL platform, secures user access to the application, and manages user permissions to different parts of the platform.

+The service also provides API access tokens to authenticated clients, which are then used by a service to authorise internal and external access.

+The use of a dedicated authentication and authorization service allows the implementation of a single sign-on system for all the subcomponents of the AVL, so that a user only needs to log in once to use all the components, and log out once at the end of their session.

 #### Function